zhouyong64/demo/README.md

-# FastSVC
+Demo Page for my project
-Audio Demo for "FastSVC: Fast Cross-Domain Singing Voice Conversion with Feature-wise Linear Modulation"
+Audio Demo for "some paper"